 Summary of the Grand National Fences

-The Grand National Fences on the Aintree Racecourse are famous globally with millions of horse racing fans all over the world watching the race live.
+The Grand National Fences on the Aintree Racecourse are renowned globally, with millions of horse racing fans worldwide watching the race live.

-The heritage and history of the Grand National are what makes the racing event the pinnacle of National Hunt racing.
+The heritage and history of the Grand National make the event the pinnacle of National Hunt racing.

 Jumping all the Grand National jumps and staying the extended 4m 2f trip remains the ultimate stamina test for National Hunt thoroughbred horses.